 Can you Name Charities as Beneficiaries?

-The Procedure of Donating Your Life Insurance:
+The Procedure for Donating Your Life Insurance:

-Donating life insurance benefits to a qualified charitable organization provides you with a means of delivering a sizable donation without having to strain your personal estate if you should pass away unexpectedly.
-While choosing the right organization, give priority to your local charity and own interest such as some people want to contribute in health, some want to in providing foods to poor people.
+Donating life insurance benefits to a qualified charitable organization provides a means of delivering a sizable donation without straining your estate if you should pass away unexpectedly.
+When choosing the right organization, give priority to your local charity and your interests, such as some people want to contribute to health, and some want to in providing food to poor people.